 ABOUT THE AUTHOR

-Craig Gralley, a freelance writer and author, served previously as a Senior Officer at the Central Intelligence Agency, where he was the chief speechwriter for Robert Gates.
+Craig Gralley, a freelance writer and author, served previously as a Senior Officer at the Central Intelligence Agency, where he was the chief speechwriter for three CIA directors, including Robert Gates.
 While at CIA, he heard of Virginia Hall’s heroism and began combing through agency files to learn more about this amazing disabled woman spy.
 His research took him to the French countryside, where he discovered the trail over the Pyrenees Virginia Hall used to escape Gestapo Chief, Klaus Barbie in the winter of 1942.

 Craig believes Hall’s incredible and little-known story of courage in the face of intolerance and discrimination has relevance for today and began writing “Hall of Mirrors,” while finishing his graduate degree in Writing at Johns Hopkins.